azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 With this step the installation is complete.
 The following step will walk you through the steps to validate setup.

+**Note:**

-**Note:** Tenant Security Solution does not support customization of app service name.
+1. Tenant Security Solution does not support customization of app service name.

+2. By default function app is configured to use Basic App service plan which has max timeout limit of 10 minute.
+This can be modified based on requirement of your orgnization.
+To increase function timeout, you can upgrade to a higher App Service plan and use ``` AzureFunctionsJobHost__functionTimeout ``` app setting in App service to set the timeout value.

   Output looks like below